jvhnn/README-Generator/README.md

 ## Installation

-dsad
+git clone

 ## Usage

-sad
+Generates a README

 ## Contributing

-sads
+Myself

 ## Tests

-dsadsa
+no link

-## License This project is licensed under the BSD 2-Clause license.
+## License This project is licensed under the MIT license.